 Prioritize Punctuality and Communication

 Once a contract is signed and the management of that contract actually begins, it is imperative for both sides to act in good faith as well.
 Obviously, this will entail meeting deadlines in a punctual manner and making payments as scheduled.
 But, this also requires a healthy relationship that values communication in the event that there is a potential issue.
 In far too many instances, a party to a contract is too afraid to present a possible problem to the other side, and things inevitably begin to snowball, resulting in a larger issue that is harder to resolve.
 To avoid a potential dispute, parties should feel comfortable communicating and should work together to problem solve.

 Focus on the Ends and not the Means

 Contract disputes frequently arise because of one side’s attempt to micromanage every facet of the agreement.
 Granted, it is important to maintain oversight and to expect timely communication, but resentment and frustration will likely build if one side is calling all of the shots.
 These days, most companies value agile, outcome-oriented contracts rather than overly detailed and cumbersome contract agreements.
 It is less likely for there to be minor problems that devolve into a major dispute when the contracting relationship focuses on the endgame.

 Automate as Appropriate

 One of the fastest and easiest ways to prevent a contract dispute is by automating the contract management process.
 By using an online system to house and manage a contract portfolio, contract deadlines, key milestones, and progress can be measured and evaluated quickly and efficiently.
-Although utilizing technology presents its own set of challenges, human errors are far more likely to cause a contract dispute.
+Although utilizing technology (such as CLM software) presents its own set of challenges, human errors are far more likely to cause a contract dispute.